ibm-messaging/mq-container-mft/lab/lab.md

 `./mftlab/agent`

 - `agentconfig.json` - A JSON file containing the configuration information required for creating agent containers.
-[Here](https://github.com/ibm-messaging/mft-cloud/tree/master/docs/agentconfig.md) are details of each attribute in the JSON file.
+[Here](https://github.com/ibm-messaging/mft-cloud/tree/master/docs/agentconfig.md) are the details of each attribute in the JSON file.
 -**You will need to replace the value of host name attribute with the host name or IP address of the machine where you are running this lab.
 Run**  **ifconfig**  **command to get this information.
 Use the IP address/host name from eth0.**

 `./mftlab/srcdir`